 Now, meadowsweet (Filipendula ulmaria) is a perennial herb in the rose family.
 It is native to Europe and Asia, but has been naturalised some places in the US.
 It is an aromatic herb and contains the same active ingredients used to make aspirin, among other things.

 In Norway, meadowsweet is called “mjødurt”, which directly translates into “mead herb”.
 As the name implies, it has been used for millennia to flavour mead.
 It is also weakly antibacterial, and could be used to clean throughs and tools before use.
 It likes sunny spots, and in our area they are easiest to find in places where humans tread often or have changed things, such as adding wide paths for hiking and thus providing more sun to the forest floor, or alongside fields and acres.
-Where there’s one, there’s usually many.
+Where there’s one, there are usually more.

 When making juice, we use the flowers of the plant.
 They start their blossoming at the bottom of the flower cluster and gradually work their way up, so there will always be a part of the crown that’s not in bloom or a bottom that is past flowering.
 When you see the buds pop up everywhere, that’s when you know it is time to go for regular walks in your area to make sure you get the flowers while as many of the small flowers in the cluster is blooming as possible.